limzhiweieugene/bilabot/README.md

 # Bilabot
 Testing torch-rnn on the writings of an ambassador.
+Only public domain texts, of course.

 # torch-rnn
 torch-rnn provides high-performance, reusable RNN and LSTM modules for torch7, and uses these modules for character-level